-If you have experienced any of the above accessibility issues at a train station served by Amtrak, on an Amtrak train, or while attempting to purchase Amtrak tickets online or over the phone, the attorneys working with ClassAction.org would like to hear from you.
+If you have experienced any of the above accessibility issues at a train station served by Amtrak, on an Amtrak train, or while attempting to purchase Amtrak tickets online or over the phone, ClassAction.org would like to hear from you.
 Complete our free case review form today to find out how you may be able to participate in a lawsuit to require Amtrak to make is facilities fully accessible to people with disabilities.